pablisho/vol-surface-reconstruction/docs/phase2.md

 - **No-arbitrage validation** (Phase 4): Heston surfaces are arbitrage-free by construction (they come from a well-defined stochastic volatility model).
 They serve as positive examples for validating the no-arbitrage constraint module — butterfly, calendar, and density conditions should all be satisfied.
 - **Baseline comparison** (Phases 5-6): The diversity of smile shapes (controlled by ρ and ξ) tests whether the SVI and VAE baselines can capture both symmetric smiles and asymmetric skews.
 - **Parameter sampling ranges** are designed to produce equity-realistic surfaces, with ρ restricted to [-0.9, -0.1] (negative spot-vol correlation) and v₀/θ corresponding to 10%-40% implied vol levels.

+## References

+- **Heston, S.L.
+(1993)**. *A Closed-Form Solution for Options with Stochastic Volatility with Applications to Bond and Currency Options*.
+Review of Financial Studies, 6(2), 327-343.
+  - The stochastic volatility model implemented in `data/synthetic/heston.py`.
+Provides the characteristic function and the call pricing decomposition C = DF × [F·P₁ - K·P₂].

+- **Albrecher, H., Mayer, P., Schoutens, W., & Tistaert, J. (2007)**. *The Little Heston Trap*.
+Wilmott Magazine.
+  - The "rotation" formulation of the Heston characteristic function used in `_heston_char_func()`.
+Ensures |g| < 1 to avoid branch-cut discontinuities in the complex logarithm.
+This is the key numerical stability fix for our implementation.

+- **Gil-Pelaez, J. (1951)**. *Note on the Inversion Theorem*.
+Biometrika, 38(3-4), 481-482.
+  - The Fourier inversion formula used to compute P₁ and P₂ from the characteristic function.
+We use this via `scipy.integrate.quad` rather than FFT (Carr-Madan) for simplicity and point-wise accuracy.

+- **Carr, P. & Madan, D. (1999)**. *Option Valuation Using the Fast Fourier Transform*.
+Journal of Computational Finance, 2(4), 61-73.
+  - The FFT-based alternative we considered but did not implement.
+Gil-Pelaez quadrature was chosen instead for simplicity and exact point-wise pricing at our grid sizes.

+- **Feller, W. (1951)**. *Two Singular Diffusion Problems*.
+Annals of Mathematics, 54(1), 173-182.
+  - The Feller condition 2κθ ≥ ξ² for strict positivity of the CIR variance process.
+Exposed as a property on `HestonParams` but not enforced as a hard constraint, since many calibrated parameters violate it.